Looty (dog)

 Looty or Lootie was a female Pekingese dog acquired by Captain John Hart Dunne during the looting of the Old Summer Palace (near Beijing) in October of 1860.
 He presented her to Queen Victoria for the Royal Collection of Dogs, who named her Looty or Lootie in reference to how she was acquired.
 Looty may have been the first Pekingese dog to arrive in England.

-Acquisition
+Kidnapping

 During the Second Opium War in October 1860, British and French forces looted the Old Summer Palace (Yuanmingyuan) near Peking (modern Beijing).
 British Captain John Hart Dunne came across a small Pekingese dog.
 He later recorded the event in his diary:

 "I have been able to retain a good many trifles that I bought there [The French camp], also a pretty little dog, smaller than any King Charles, a real Chinese sleeve dog.
 It has silver bells round its neck.
 People say [he added], it is the most perfect little beauty they have ever seen."

 Dunne brought it back to England by sea, letting it sleep in his forage cap.
 It is said to have been the first Pekingese to survive the voyage and arrive in Britain, however this is disputed.